ARVR-Dev/crazyflies_headset_codebase/ros_code/README.md

 ```

 ### 4. Start Drone Control Server
-Note: DroneServer_Launch.py and hero_xy.py files locate at "crazyflie_ar" package.
+Note: DroneServer_Launch.py and hero_xy.py files are located at the "crazyflie_ar" package.
 To extend to different robots, you should copy and modify the hero_xr to adapt your robots.
 The launch file is reading the .yaml file in "config" to create nodes.
 ```bash
 # Launch Crazyflie control server
 ros2 launch crazyflie_ar launch.py backend:=cflib
 ros2 run crazyflie_ar DroneServer_Launch.py
 ```
 ### 5. Launch Headset Bridge
-Note: The launch file here also reading the .yaml file to create nodes for each robots.
+Note: The launch file here also reads the .yaml file to create nodes for each robot.
 ```bash
 # Launch Headset Bridge
 ros2 launch headset_ros_bridge headset_bridge.launch.py